 Owners and operators of retail premises guarantee that they will provide retail services to customers exercising reasonable care and skill.
 Shopping Centres must take reasonable precautions to ensure that their premises are safe and that customers are not injured when they attend there.

-People often slip, fall or trip on unseen objects, spilled liquids or small holes in the floors particularly in food courts or in wet weather.
+People often slip, fall or trip on unseen objects, spilt liquids or small holes in the floors particularly in food courts or in wet weather.

 When shopping, if you are inspecting items on shelves, which are not stacked correctly or shelves are not properly constructed items may fall off.